dougeby/IntuneDocs/intune-user-help/use-managed-devices-to-get-work-done.md

 - [Fix common issues with your macOS device](troubleshoot-your-device-macos.md)
 - [Fix common issues with your Windows device](troubleshoot-your-device-windows.md)

-You can also reach out to your support person.
+You can also contact to your IT support person.
 The Company Portal and Microsoft Intune app offer help and support pages that list contact information and ways to report a problem.
 Contact information is also available on your org's [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).

 ## Next steps

-If you're ready to get access to your work or school acount, follow your organization's intructions to enroll your device.
+If you're ready to access your work or school account, follow your organization's instructions to enroll your device.
 You can also find step-by-step enrollment guidance in the following articles.

 * [Enroll your Windows 10 device](enroll-windows-10-device.md)
 * [Enroll your Android device](enroll-device-android-company-portal.md)